1500R vs 1800R Curved Monitor: Which Curvature is Best for You?

 Cons

-• May Feel “Too Curved” for Some Users: Extreme curvature may not appeal to everyone.
+• May Feel “Too Curved” for Some Users

 Benefits of an 1800R Curved Monitor